Remillard Brick Company, San Rafael Yard

 Hilaire and Edward Remillard.
 Edward Remillard, taking up residence in San Rafael, became the manager of the new brickyard,

 which was variously called the Gallinas, Santa Venetia, or San Rafael yard.
 After the brickyard was

-established, Edward's brother, Frank Remillard, became the manager of the yard.
+established, Edward's brother, Francois (Frank) Remillard, became the manager of the yard.

 On March 11, 1879, the Remillard brothers conveyed the brickyard property over to the Remillard